 You may wonder what it takes to get your first book out there and officially become an indie author.
-So you go to a designated forum and ask with anticipation, how much does it cost to self publish a book?
+So you go to a designated forum and ask with anticipation, how much does it cost to self publish a book in 2022?

 “Over three thousand dollars.
 If you want to be competitive!” exclaims an enigmatic writer with an impressive portfolio of surprisingly diverse literature.